 Furthermore, I am certain that we have all met less educated providers that impress us with their honesty, integrity and caring behavior towards those on any level of the social, educational or economic scale: the janitor who takes great pride in his shiny floors, the ward clerk who is always one step ahead, or the LPN/ LVN who has an uncanny yet accurate intuition when it comes to patients' needs.

 So, what does a nursing professional look like?
-How does it act and behave?
+How does one act and behave?
 How can we, as nurses, become more professional no matter what or how many letters come after our name?

 Can anyone with the right attitude be a professional in nursing?
 Yes.
 Nurses, you may have specialized nursing skills and training, perhaps more so than your lesser skilled colleagues.
 You invested more years in schooling and obtaining nursing education than some of your peers.
 But, what is to be gained by holding yourself high and making others feel low?